zxuuuustupid/PRN/README.md

 # PRN method
+## It's my first paper!
+I love it so much!!!
 parallel relation network(PRN) for fault detection of train transmission systems in zero-fault sample
 proposed such a method for Beijing PHM 2024 conference
 with my paper and all codes!